janardhanr6991/cpp_asgn/README.md

 Each of the folders (`basics`, `error-handling` and etc.) contains assignments with resources to prepare for assignment.
 Find instruction on submitting assignments below.

 Study resources carefully and try to do the assignment.
 Please avoid using such tools as ChatGPT and try to use only google to look up information.
-These are basics of C++ and it is extremely important to understand everything by yourself..
+These are basics of C++ and it is extremely important to understand everything by yourself.

+Recommended order:
+1. basics
+2. templates
+3. error-handling
+4. pointers

 ## Submitting solution to an assignment
 For every assignment: